The Netherlands / Audiospot

 The chapel or shrine on De Heuvel (the high ground) just north of Bemmel, dedicated to Maria of the Blossoming Betuwe, was built in 1946 to commemorate those who lost their lives in the fierce battles here in September and October 1944, and in the fighting which followed until the Liberation in the spring of 1945.

 When it became clear that the front line had definitely come to a halt around Bemmel, everyone was ordered to leave the village.
 Bemmel families who lived on the 'good side' of the front lines were evacuated.
 Most of the men, however, stayed behind.
-The British area commander, responsible for safety in liberated territory, gave permission for 4,000 heads of families to remain.
+The British area commander, responsible for safety in liberated territory, gave permission for 4,000 male representatives of the families to remain.
 These men tried to protect the property of the evacuated inhabitants, and to care for the animals left behind.

 Heuvelsestraat 14, Bemmel